 “267.
 We consider that innovative financing mechanisms can make a positive contribution in assisting developing countries to mobilize additional resources for financing for development on a voluntary basis.
 Such financing should supplement and not be a substitute for traditional sources of financing.
 While recognizing the considerable progress in innovative sources of financing for development, we call for a scaling-up of present initiatives, where appropriate.”

 For further information:

-- Innovative development finance on the website of the Permanent Representation of Fraance to the UN in New York
+- France’s action for development on the website of the Permanent Representation of Fraance to the UN in New York

 - Leading Group website